aryemans/ml_project/proposal.markdown

 ---

 ### 5. References
+[1] A. Gasparetto, M. Marcuzzo, A. Zangari, and A. Albarelli, “A survey on text classification algorithms: From text to predictions,” Information, vol. 13, no. 2, Feb.
+2022. doi:10.3390/info13020083

-[1] C. C. Aggarwal and C. Zhai, “A survey of text classification algorithms,” Mining Text Data, pp. 163–222, 2012. doi:10.1007/978-1-4614-3223-4_6
+[2] C. C. Aggarwal and C. Zhai, “A survey of text classification algorithms,” Mining Text Data, pp. 163–222, 2012. doi:10.1007/978-1-4614-3223-4_6

-[2] I. Dawar, N. Kumar, S. Negi, S. Pathan, and S. Layek, “Text categorization using supervised machine learning techniques,” 2023 Sixth International Conference of Women in Data Science at Prince Sultan University (WiDS PSU), Mar.
+[3] I. Dawar, N. Kumar, S. Negi, S. Pathan, and S. Layek, “Text categorization using supervised machine learning techniques,” 2023 Sixth International Conference of Women in Data Science at Prince Sultan University (WiDS PSU), Mar.
 2023. doi:10.1109/wids-psu57071.2023.00046

-[3] K. Shyrokykh, M. Girnyk, and L. Dellmuth, “Short text classification with machine learning in the Social Sciences: The case of climate change on Twitter,” PLOS ONE, vol. 18, no. 9, Sep.
+[4] K. Shyrokykh, M. Girnyk, and L. Dellmuth, “Short text classification with machine learning in the Social Sciences: The case of climate change on Twitter,” PLOS ONE, vol. 18, no. 9, Sep.
 2023. doi:10.1371/journal.pone.0290762

 ---
 - **Gantt Chart**: